 As with any surgical procedure, there are some risks associated with breast augmentation surgery; however, none of the potential breast augmentation complications impair overall breast health, and there are no proven links between breast implants and any form of systemic disease.
 Although complications following breast augmentation are generally uncommon, it is important to select a surgeon with whom you feel completely comfortable.
-At Cosmetic Surgery Associates (with offices in McLean, VA and Bethesda, MD), Dr. Franklin Richards, M.D., and Dr. Dean Jabs, M.D., value your well-being as their number one priority, and will take every possible measure to ensure your safety and comfort during and after your breast augmentation procedure.
+At Cosmetic Surgery Associates, located in Bethesda, MD, Dr. Franklin Richards, M.D., and Dr. Dean Jabs, M.D., value your well-being as their number one priority, and will take every possible measure to ensure your safety and comfort during and after your breast augmentation procedure.
 The skillful team members at Cosmetic Surgery Associates take pride in creating a warm, welcoming environment for their patients, and on communicating with patients before and after their breast augmentation surgery.

 - Capsular Contracture